 Dog Parks and Dog Runs

-Some of the most popular dog parks in North Dakota – according to ratings on BringFido: Village West Dog Park in Fargo, Dakota Bark Park in Minot, Pepper’s Dog Park in Jamestown, and Spring Lake Bark Park in Williston.
+Some of the most popular dog parks in North Dakota, are Village West Dog Park in Fargo, Dakota Bark Park in Minot, Pepper’s Dog Park in Jamestown, and Spring Lake Bark Park in Williston.

 Dog-Friendly Restaurants and Bars

-Some pet-friendly bars/restaurants in North Dakota – according to BringFido: Noodles & Company in Fargo (and in Grand Forks), Knights Bar and Grill in Riverdale, Five Guys in Minot, and Bab’s Coffee House in Jamestown.
+Some pet-friendly bars/restaurants in North Dakota are Noodles & Company in Fargo (and in Grand Forks), Knights Bar and Grill in Riverdale, Five Guys in Minot, and Bab’s Coffee House in Jamestown.

 Resorts, Fitness, and Spas

-Some of the most popular pet-friendly resorts, spas, and fitness in North Dakota – according to ratings on BringFido: Kelly Inn 13thAvenue in Fargo, Ramkota Hotel in Bismark, Staybridge Suites in Grand Forks, and Grand Hotel in Minot.
+There are some really cool pet-friendly resorts and spas in North Dakota.
+Some of them are Kelly Inn 13thAvenue in Fargo, Ramkota Hotel in Bismark, Staybridge Suites in Grand Forks, and Grand Hotel in Minot.

-Unfortunately, there are not any upcoming dog events in North Dakota.
-Take a look at BringFido for any new events that may be added!
+Unfortunately, there are no upcoming dog events in North Dakota.

 ESAs in North Dakota: How to Get Connected with an LMHP in Your State Today!